geckooooo/absclock/README.md

 ### Problem Statement

-The normal way we express time is goofy:
+The normal way we express time is janky:
 * We use three different representations: clock time, calendar time, geological time.
 * They each have their own tools, frameworks, and conceptions.
 A clock or watch for hours, minutes, and seconds, but a calendar for days, weeks, months, and years.
 The tools are completely different and unrelated, splitting out our experience of time irrationally.
 * As there is no need for multiple representations, Occam's Razor prefers a single representation with a single tool.
 * There is currently no universal time system in use that goes back to the Big Bang.
 * There is currently no consistent geological time primitives across multiple planets or moons.
 Each celestial body has its own system.
+* It's awkward at best to express durations or repeating/cyclical events.
+Calendars sometime use visualizations to give this (size of the box on the calendar) but repetition has a separate representation ("repeats weekly").

 The Absolute Clock rationalizes these different inconsistent and incomplete perspectives into a single, coherent representation.
 Every single moment since the Big Bang has an "address" that is unique across all time.
 By doing so it creates a single namespace for absolute time that can be implemented as (say) a signle device such as a digital clock.